dotnet/AspNetCore.Docs/aspnetcore/security/authentication/accconfirm.md

 ### Configure an email provider

 In this tutorial, [SendGrid](https://sendgrid.com) is used to send email.
 You can use other email providers.
 We recommend you use SendGrid or another email service to send email.
-SMTP is difficult to configure so mail is not marked a spam.
+SMTP is difficult to configure so mail is not marked as spam.

 The SendGrid account may require [adding a Sender](https://sendgrid.com/docs/ui/sending-email/senders/).